Capital structure and liability

 Liability of Raiffeisen Switzerland towards the Raiffeisen banks

-Duty of the Raiffeisen banks to pay further capital to Raiffeisen Switzerland
+Duty of the Raiffeisen banks to pay in further capital towards

-Directive authority of Raiffeisen Switzerland vis-à-vis the Raiffeisen banks
+Directive authority of Raiffeisen Switzerland vis-à-vis Raiffeisen banks

 According to the FINMA Circular of 11 November 2020, the Raiffeisen Group must comply with the statutory provisions on capital adequacy, risk diversification and liquidity on a consolidated basis.
 The Raiffeisen banks are exempt from compliance with these provisions at the individual bank level.
 The conditions for this exemption are that the Raiffeisen banks must join together with Raiffeisen Switzerland, which guarantees all the Raiffeisen banks’ obligations, and must grant Raiffeisen Switzerland power to exercise directive authority vis-à-vis the Raiffeisen banks.
 Raiffeisen Switzerland monitors the Raiffeisen banks’ overall position on an ongoing basis, specifically with regard to capital adequacy, earnings, liquidity and risk diversification.
 If an unfavourable development occurs or is expected at a Raiffeisen bank, Raiffeisen Switzerland assists in drawing up and implementing appropriate measures.
 In serious cases, Raiffeisen Switzerland has a right of application and directive authority in respect of organisational, operational and HR-related steps.